UiPath/ai-customer-scripts/activeactive/skills/README.md

 # Script for manual backup and restore of skills in OnPrem

+## Purpose
 With skills being present in more than one cluster in Active-Active setup, there is a need to manually backup and restore skills when needed.

+## Requirements
+The Machine where script runs needs the following:
+* Minimum AIC version 22.10
+* jq, curl, netstat to be installed.
+* User logged in with permission to run the script and access to above tools

+### NOTE
+* Please note port forwarding will be done by the script to create tenant secret on secondary cluster

 ## Steps to restore skills on secondary